Symbiomancer/Symbiomancer.github.io/_pages/about.md

 Welcome to my site!
 It's currently a work in progress.
 ===
 My research focuses on advancing Artificial Intelligence (A.I.) through reverse-engineering biological brains.
 I believe most of the large improvements in A.I. have come about through this method, from reinforcement learning to Deep Neural Networks.

+I am advised by Yiannis Aloimonos in the Computer Science Department